Reduce the cost of your energy bills

 How you can save money

-These incentives will help you reduce the upfront installation costs of upgrading to new energy-efficient appliances.
-You’ll use less energy and unlock long-term lower energy bills.
+These incentives will reduce the upfront installation costs of upgrading to new energy-efficient appliances.
+Having new energy-efficient appliances will also help you unlock long-term lower energy bills, saving you even more money.

-For example, if you replace an existing electric water heater with an air source heat pump water heater a typical incentive could be between $405 and $675 to help reduce the installation cost.
+For example, if you replace an existing electric water heater with a heat pump water heater a typical incentive could be between $405 and $675 to help reduce the installation cost.

-The upfront amount of money you save will depend on the appliance model or equipment you choose.
-You'll also save more on your energy bills in the long term with a more energy-efficient model.
+The amount of money you save upfront will depend on the appliance model or equipment you choose.

 How the upgrades work